vKokoshko/Chess/README.md

 Also there is some logging in console, so you can see what's happening.

 Use left mouse click to select unit and right click to drop selection.
-After unit is selected use left click for action
-Green fields - for moving
-Red fields - for attacking
-Blue fields - for curing (King has this ability)
+After unit is selected use left click for action (green fields - for moving; red fields - for attacking; blue fields - for curing (King has this ability))